var s = source.indexOf("", e);

 The problem is, you don't have one!

-You might be thinking that you'll just do a search for an image of a chocolate cake, download the first image that you see, then add it to your blog or website.
+You might think you'll search for an image of a chocolate cake, download the first image you see, and then add it to your blog or website.

 However, if you do that, chances are that you will be violating copyright law.
 Yikes!
-Violating a copyright is basically a form of stealing, because you are using someone else's creative work, such as an image or artwork, without asking for their permission.
+Violating copyright is a form of stealing because you are using someone else's creative work, such as an image or artwork, without their permission.
 Double Yikes!

 Fortunately, there are images on the Web that are perfectly acceptable for you to download and use on your blog.
 These images are called public domain images.
 If an image is in the public domain, it means the artist or photographer has released the image to the public, and you can use it without worrying about copyright infringement.

-One way to find these types of images is to go to certain websites that provide a variety of images that are copyright-free.
-A few of these websites include:
+One way to find these types of images is to go to certain websites that provide a variety of copyright-free images.
+A few of these websites include the following.

 Sometimes, an image's license will indicate that it is "Free for Commercial Use.
 No Attribution Required."
-This means you are allowed to use the image even for commercial purposes, and it is in the public domain.
+This means you can use the image even for commercial purposes in the public domain.
 "No Attribution Required" means you don't need to indicate from where you got the image.
-However, it is still good practice to cite where you got the image, even if the license says you don't need to.
+However, citing where you got the image is still good practice, even if the license says you don't need to.